eferrea/BCI-Master/README.md

 **Test procedure (simulation mode)**

-The user should reach to the visual targets in the TrackM program by moving the cursor with the mouse for the decoder calibration phase.
+The user should reach the visual targets in the TrackM program by moving the cursor with the mouse for the decoder calibration phase.
 Once the decoder is calibrated, it can be used to control cursor positions and perform the task (decoding phase).
 In this phase, mouse movements are used to trigger neuronal responses according to their preferred directions while the decoder converts this activity into movements.
 The task is a center-out reach task so movements are required to always start at the center of the workspace.
 This means that to start reaches to a new target, the user should point the mouse to the gray target at the center of the workspace.
 In this way at the beginning of the reach, the mouse pointer and the cursor are maximally co-localized.

 Therefore, the simplest use of the BCI requires to:
 1. Perform several (e.g.10) reaches to the targets.